stutichugh/stutichugh.github.io/_posts/2023-05-01-top_apps_blog.md

 :-------------------------:|:-------------------------:
 ![a]({{ site.baseurl }}/assets/images/UO-3.PNG)  |  ![b]({{ site.baseurl }}/assets/images/UO-2.PNG)

-I think the most aestherically pleasing thing about the app is this geometric circle that tells you how many points have you acquired.
+I think the most aesthetically pleasing thing about the app is this geometric circle that tells you how many points have you acquired.

 ![geometric]({{ site.baseurl }}/assets/images/geometrically-pleasing-UO.PNG)